j2moreno/chatGPT-replicate/README.md

   - [X] Create GPT4 API call to handle responses
   - [X] Display responses as conversational bubbles, similar to Apple's iMessage
 - [X] Retain past conversations
-- [ ] Display all conversations on a left sidebar
+- [X] Display all conversations on a left sidebar
+  - [X] Add new conversations
-  - [ ] If a conversation is selected, the conversation is displayed
+  - [X] If a conversation is selected, the conversation is displayed
+  - [X] Ability to delete conversation
+  - [ ] Highlight active conversation

 ### Stretch Goals
 - [ ] Have the ability to switch between GPT3.5 and GPT4